osism/.github/profile/README.md

 OSISM enables fast, easy and consistent management and provisioning of compute, storage and network resources to run cloud-native applications.

-OSISM is used by the [Sovereign Cloud Stack](https://scs.community/) (SCS) to manage the core infrastructure services.
+OSISM is used by the [Sovereign Cloud Stack](https://www.sovereigncloudstack.org) (SCS) to manage the core infrastructure services.
+OSISM is SCS compatible.

 ## Components 📦️